Coat of arms of New York

 A banner below the shield shows the motto Excelsior, a Latin word meaning "higher", "superior", "lordly", commonly translated as "Ever Upward."
 Following the adoption of the 2021 State Budget in April 2020, a secondary motto, E pluribus unum, appears.

-Flags bearing the pre-2020 coat of arms (i.e. without the motto E pluribus unum) are still widely used so long as serviceable.
+Flags bearing the pre-2020 coat of arms (i.e. without the motto E pluribus unum) are still widely used and de facto valid, so long as serviceable.

 The shield is surmounted by a crest consisting of an eagle surmounting a world globe.

 The flag of New York is the coat of arms on a solid blue background and the state seal of New York is the coat of arms surrounded by the words "The Great Seal of the State of New York."
-It is one of eight U.S. state flags to feature an eagle, alongside those of Illinois, Iowa, Michigan, North Dakota, Oregon, Pennsylvania and Utah.
+It is one of nine U.S. state flags to feature an eagle, alongside those of Illinois, Iowa, Michigan, Missouri, North Dakota, Oregon, Pennsylvania and Wyoming.

 Blazon

 The official blazon for the coat of arms is: